The Relatives Came: A Family Read-Along

 - Retell important events in sequence through a comic strip.

 - In this lesson, I use a book called The Relatives Came by Cynthia Rylant; Illustrated by Stephen Gammell, to help students begin thinking about their own summer vacations and family customs.
-Look for it in your library or substitute it with one of your favorites.

 - Parent Letter (PDF)